ArtskydJ/Remember-TV/roadmap.md

 ## easy
 - Show what folder you're in
-- Show the video runtime.
-No need to show folder runtimes.
-Those would be depressing
 - Browse button is broken?

 ## not so easy
+- Show the video duration.
+No need to show folder duration.
+Those would be depressing
 - Use svelte as a front-end lib instead of my hand-rolled garbage
 - Star a folder which makes it also show up at the top of that folder
 - Complete keyboard navigation